 We are still working under the Care Act Duties.
 However, where safe and appropriate, practitioners should undertake assessments, reviews and support plans remotely.
 This decision should be made considering risk and using your professional judgement / curiosity alongside discussion with your Lead Practitioner.
 You must record on the person’s record that you have had a conversation with the person / representative and reasons for undertaking the assessment, review etc. remotely or in person.

-If you undertake a visit in person you must follow social distancing guidance and guidance on the use of PPE which has been issued in previous daily updates.
+If you undertake a visit in person you must follow the visit guidance and guidance on the use of PPE.

-Where teams are having difficulty workings safely please speak to your Line Manager who will provide advice and support or escalate for further advice.
+Where teams are having difficulty working safely please speak to your Line Manager who will provide advice and support or escalate for further advice.

 Where can I find out more?

-This guidance is only valid during the COVID-19 pandemic and applies to those caring for adults who lack the relevant mental capacity to consent to their care and treatment.
-The guidance applies until withdrawn by the Department.
+The Mental Capacity Act (2005) (MCA) and deprivation of liberty safeguards (DoLS) during the coronavirus (COVID-19) pandemic guidance is only valid during the COVID-19 pandemic and applies to those caring for adults who lack the relevant mental capacity to consent to their care and treatment.
+The guidance applies until withdrawn by the Department of Health and Social Care (DHSC).
 During the pandemic, the principles of the MCA and the safeguards provided by DoLS still apply.
-You can find it here

 - Vulnerable Persons and RAG Rating Process

 - Visit Guidance

 - Checking the effectiveness of support arrangements